tobiasahlin/SpinKit/README.md

 ### Implementing a fallback spinner

-An easy way to provide a fallback animation is to check for support for the `animation` property, and replace the spinner with a GIF if it's not supported.
+How do you know if you need to provide a fallback?
+You can easily check for animation support with [Modernizr](http://modernizr.com), or manually check for the `animation` property, and replace the spinner with a GIF if it's not supported:

 ```javascript
 function browserSupportsCSSProperty(propertyName) {